 Who is at risk?

-Outdoor workers, such as landscapers, construction workers and farmers are at a high risk of developing skin cancer because of their prolonged exposure to the sun.
-However, other occupations like welders are also at risk because UV radiation in a welding arc will burn unprotected skin.
+Outdoor workers, such as landscapers, construction workers, window washers, facility maintenance personnel and farmers, are at a high risk of developing skin cancer because of their prolonged exposure to the sun.

 How to protect workers

 Preventing sun exposure is one of the most effective ways to protect workers from the dangers of the sun.
 Encouraging employees to wear loose clothing to help keep them cool and recommending that they always wear a hat (if protective headgear is not already required) is a good place to start.
 Providing education on sunscreen use is important, too.
 Many people don’t realize that sunscreen should be applied at least 15 minutes before sun exposure, to enable the product to be absorbed by the skin.

 Deb recommends a simple, five-step approach they call the “5 S Approach” to help outdoor workers remember how to protect themselves when working outside: